iikoshteruu/enhanced-grok-export/github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here:
 - Does this happen with all conversations or specific ones?
 - Did this work before and recently break?
-- Any recent Claude.ai interface changes you noticed?
+- Any recent grok.com interface changes you noticed?
 - Other userscripts that might interfere?

 ## 🎯 Workaround